 - Ban fracking permanently.

-- The Liberal Democrats have pledged to plant twice as many trees as the Conservatives, promising 60 million trees per year across the UK by 2025.
+- The Liberal Democrats pledged to plant twice as many trees as the Conservatives, promising 60 million trees per year across the UK by 2025.

 - Establish a Department for Climate Change and Natural Resources, and appoint a cabinet-level Chief Secretary for Sustainability in the Treasury.

 - Make all local authorities produce a ‘Zero Carbon Strategy’, including plans for local energy, transport, and land use.
 Devolve powers and funding to help councils implement these plans.